A laser beam has following important characteristics:

 1. Temporal coherence (also known as longitudinal coherence)

 2. Spatial coherence (also known as transverse coherence)

 The lasers can be a solid laser or gas laser or dye laser or even semiconductor laser.
 Ruby laser was the first laser to be operated successfully.
-If you want to understand how a laser works, then you can go through the articles related to construction of ruby laser and working of ruby laser.
+If you want to understand how a laser works, then you can go through the articles related to the construction of a ruby laser and the working of the ruby laser.

-The first successful gas laser was helium-neon laser.
-The construction of helium-neon laser and working of helium-neon laser is already explained.
+The first successful gas laser was the helium-neon laser.
+The construction of a helium-neon laser and the working of a helium-neon laser is already explained.

 If You have any doubt regarding the laser, please post in the comment section.